kerski/power-query-sharepoint-faster-easier/README.md

-    columns will need to be expanded manually. fnGetSharePointData also accepts a Filter query if you are familiar with OData and would like to filter rows of the SharePoint list before it is imported into Power Bi.
+    columns will need to be expanded manually. fnGetSharePointData also accepts a Filter query if you are familiar with OData and would like to filter rows of the SharePoint list before it is imported into Power BI.
 For example, if you needed to filter IDs less than 200 you would write "ID lt 200".
     ![Figure 3](images/Figure3.png)
     *Figure 3 - Example of Calling fnGetSharePointData.*